justinluong/justin-website/src/pages/blog/2020-04-23-3-anime-to-watch-during-lockdown.md

 `Length: 24 Episodes`

 Lots of fun with a pinch of depression.
-"Welcome to the NHK" follows the antics of a NEETs struggle against the downward spiral of his life.
+"Welcome to the NHK" follows a NEETs struggle against the downward spiral of his life.
 While hilarious, this show also touches on deeper issues that we all deal with from time to time: social anxiety, running away from reality, self pity and putting up walls.
 This series captures the not so glamorous journey of picking yourself up again after you've ended up in a bad place.
 I'm sure that if you give this series a try, you'll find a relatable moment.

 ![](/img/nhk.jpg)